 I like to hike, run and play ultimate frisbee (when not beset by shin splints), seek out new music, karaoke, and watch NFL and NBA games (big Chicago fan).
 I'm also pretty good at ping pong and chess and consider them sports as a result.

-I go for a wide variety of activities and adventures if they involve someone I like a lot.
-Except scuba diving and rock climbing, I've learned those don't mesh with me.
+I'm not a thrill seeker (rock climbing and scuba diving aren't really for me) but I go for a wide variety of activities and adventures when they involve someone I like a lot.

 Knowing how to spell complicated names, remembering your birthday or other important dates, etc.